19hours/sg-statutes/Acts/Companies Act.md

 [22/93]

-(13) If, at any time during a period for which a name is reserved, application is made to the Registrar for an extension of that period and the Registrar is satisfied as to the bona fides of the application, he may extend that period for a further period of 2 months.
+(13) If, at any time during a period for which a name is reserved, application is made to the Registrar for an extension of that period and the Registrar is satisfied as to the bona fides of the application, he may extend that period for a further period of 60 days.

+[Act 36 of 2014 wef 01/07/2015]

 (14) During a period for which a name is reserved, no company (other than the intended company or company in respect of which the name is reserved) shall be registered under this Act, whether originally or upon change of name, under the reserved name.